-Unfortunately, many of the villages were abandoned in the 20th century as jobs were scarce and there weren’t many tourists at the time.
-But thanks to a project between the Portuguese government and the European Union, in 2000, many of the villages were rebuilt and have been gradually repopulated.
-Repopulation also meant the reintroduction of traditions and conversation efforts.
+Unfortunately, many villages were abandoned in the 20th century as jobs were scarce and there weren’t many tourists around then.
+But thanks to a project launched in 2000 between the Portuguese government and the European Union, many of the villages were rebuilt and have been gradually repopulated.
+Repopulation also meant the reintroduction of traditions and conservation efforts.
 Many of today’s village residents have set up food or ecotourism businesses that focus on preserving traditional crafts, farming, and schist construction methods.

-In this post, we are exploring the schist villages in central Portugal.
+In this post, we are exploring the schist villages in Central Portugal.
 Remember that it is almost impossible to see them all at once, so make sure to figure out what you want to see and do, and choose the appropriate village.

 How To Get To The Schist Villages

 The villages themselves are located around a 2 to 2.5 hours drive from Lisbon.
 The best option would be taking a car, as public transportation is almost nonexistent in the area.
 You could possibly save money by taking the train to Coimbra and then driving, but it’s really just a preference.

 It is strongly recommended that you spend a weekend at one of the schist villages as a day trip wouldn’t be enough time for you to really explore and immerse yourself in the schist village experience.
 If you are in Lisbon, we recommend you look at our Ultimate Guide to Lisbon.